klum-dsl/klum-ast/README.md

 ```

 Note that it is illegal to let a keyed class inherit from a not keyed class.
 The topmost dsl class in the hierarchy
-decides whether the whole hierarchy is typed or not.
-Child classed need not define the key attribute themselves, but
+decides whether the whole hierarchy is keyed or not.
-can do so, as long as they define the *same* key field.

 ### Alternatives syntax